Alex40144/cspot/README.md

 - protoc
 - on Linux you will additionally need:
     - `libasound` and `libavahi-compat-libdnssd`
-- mbedtls

 This project utilizes submodules, please make sure you are cloning with the `--recursive` flag or use `git submodule update --init --recursive`.

-MBedTLS is now the sole option, so you can get it from [there](https://github.com/Mbed-TLS/mbedtls) and rebuild it or have it installed system-wide using your favorite package manager.
-See below how to use a local version.

 This library uses nanopb to generate c files from protobuf definitions.
 Nanopb itself is included via submodules, but it requires a few external python libraries to run the generators.